 - Pay the \$60 non-refundable application fee. - Complete the online application that requests his or her education history and personal information such as the applicant's name, date of birth, and address.
-The Office of Admissions may request that applicants provide additional information about their education history to supplement the information submitted in the online application. - Show evidence of English language proficiency.
+The Office of Admissions may request that applicants provide additional information about their education history to supplement the information submitted in the online application.
+The Office of Admissions may request that applicants provide additional information about their educational history to supplement the information submitted in the online application. - Show evidence of English language proficiency (see below).